A regular dose of PhD motivation

-For almost two years we sent out a short, motivational email to over 4,000 students.
+Each week we send out a short, motivational email to over 4,000 students.
 You can find an archive below, but if you’d like to get yours delivered straight to your inbox click here.

 Often, we have a tendency to approach big tasks as one distinct piece of work.